kmarekspartz/kyle.marek-spartz.org/posts/2014-02-24-the-linguistics-pragmatic-programmer.md

 There is also a `None` contract which always returns false, but it is of little practical use.

-There are also contract combinators, which correspond to the the Set and Boolean combinators.
+There are also contract combinators, which correspond to the Set and Boolean combinators.
 For example, the contract `-2 or Positive` takes the -2 contract which checks for equality with -2, and the Positive contract which checks for a positive number, and unifies them